 Then it’s more of the USA’s spectacular national parks.
 See the famous arch in Arches National Park.
 Wind your way through the striking red monoliths of Valley of the Gods and Monument Valley.
-Then take a remote dirt road out to the narrowest point of the Grand Canyon (North Rim), a tourist free zone!
+We can’t miss Grand Canyon (North Rim), Bryce Canyon and Zion National Park – just stunning!
 In Las Vegas, we rest briefly for bike servicing and new tyres or if you are finishing here, then we will say good-bye.

 Weeks 6 & 7 – MEXICO